kirtir985-png/CoffeeShop_Sales_Dashboard/README.md

 - **Dashboard Design**: Interactive visuals for quick insights

 ## How to Use
-1. Download the Excel file `Coffee sales Dashboard.xlsx`.
+1. Download the Excel file `coffee sales dashboard.xlsx`.
 2. Open it in Microsoft Excel.
 3. Use the slicers and pivot tables to explore the sales data interactively.